 SRP1 SRP0 #WP Status Register/NL Register Description 0 0 Х Software Protected The Status Register and NL Registers can be written to after U U ^ Software Protected a Write Enable command, WEL=1.
-(Default) 0 1 0 Hardware Protected WP#=0, the Status Register and NL Registers are locked and U I O Hardware Protected cannot be written to.
-0) 1 1 Hardware Unprotected WP#=1, the Status Register and NL Registers are unlocked U ı ' Tiardware Oriprotected and can be written to after a Write Enable command, WEL=1.
-1 X X Power Supply Lock-Down (1) Status Register and NL Registers are protected and cannot be ı ^ ^ Power Supply Lock-Down written to again until the next Power-Down, Power-Up cycle.
-Status Register and NL Registers are permanently protected 1 1 X Х One Time Program (2) and cannot be written to.
-(Enabled by adding prefix command AAh, 55h)
+(Default) 0 1 0 Hardware Protected WP#=0, the Status Register and NL Registers are locked and U ı O Hardware Protected cannot be written to.
+0 1 1 Hardware Unprotected WP#=1, the Status Register and NL Registers are unlocked U ľ • Tiardware Oriprotected and can be written to after a Write Enable command, WEL=1.
+1 0 > Power Supply Lock-Down (1)(2) Status Register and NL Registers are protected and cannot be ' 0 X Pov Power Supply Lock-Down ( written to again until the next Power-Down, Power-Up cycle.
+1 1 Х One Time Program (2) Status Register and NL Registers are permanently protected I ^ One fille Program and cannot be written to.

-- 1. When SRP1 =1, a power-down, power-up cycle will change SRP1 =0 state. - 2.
-Please contact GigaDevice for details regarding the special instruction sequence.
+- 1. When SRP1, SRP0= (1, 0), a Power-Down, Power-Up cycle will change SRP1, SRP0 to (0, 0) state. - 2.
+This feature is available on special order.
+Please contact GigaDevice for details.